 Marjorie has been a very active advocate on both local and national levels.
 From 2005 to 2008, she worked with Autism Speaks where she directed a variety of events and initiatives; she served on the board for The Kids Feeling Fit Foundation and from 2009 to 2011; she was board vice president for the Pria School, which provided services for children with developmental delays using positive reinforcement, applied behavior analysis (ABA), and socialization via inclusion.

 Marjorie received her BS degree in business management (psychology concentration) from Rochester Institute of Technology and her MA degree in clinical mental health counseling from Marymount University.
 She is a national certified counselor (NCC) and is a DBT Certified Clinician through the DBT Linehan Board of Certification, having completed Advanced Topics in DBT training (The Linehan Institute, Behavioral Tech, Level 4); Dialectical Behavior Therapy Intensive Training (The Linehan Institute, Behavioral Tech, Level 3); and Intensive Dialectical Behavioral Therapy (PESI).
 Marjorie has also completed Gottman couple’s therapy practicum (through Level 3), and is a Gottman Seven Principles Educator and is currently on the certification track for Gottman Therapy.
 Marjorie specializes in relational issues and our attachment systems, receiving ongoing training from Dr. Amir Levine, author of Attached.
+Additionally, Marjorie has received training in Prolonged Exposure Therapy and EMDR (Eye Movement Desensitization and Reprocessing), which are two useful modalities for treating symptoms of trauma and PTSD.
 Marjorie is a member of Chi Sigma Iota, a national counseling, academic, and professional honor society.
 Marjorie was recognized in Bethesda Magazine as a Reader’s Poll Top Vote Getter for 2015 Best Family Therapist and CCM was Reader’s Pick for Best Of Bethesda in 2018, 2019 and 2020.
 In addition, Marjorie is completing a Mindfulness certification from The University of California, Berkeley in collaboration with Jack Kornfield and Tara Brach.
 Marjorie is a licensed clinical supervisor and provides supervision to CCM’s LGPCs.
 She currently resides in Potomac, MD, where she enjoys raising her three children.